Elliott Bay Marine VHF Monitor

 Live audio:

-live/prefix. - CloudFront serves
+- CloudFront serves same-origin live paths such as

-/live/current.m3u8,/live/channels.json, and per-channel streams such as/live/channels/14/current.m3u8.
+/api/live/current.mp3,/api/live/channels, and per-channel streams such as/api/live/14/current.mp3.

 AIS: